algers/slack-hide-typing-firefox/README.md

 ## Installation

-The simpliest way to install the extension is to get it from the Firefox web store (URL TBD).
+The simpliest way to install the extension is to get it from the [Firefox web store](https://addons.mozilla.org/en-US/firefox/addon/slack-hide-typing/).
 Alternatively, you can clone this repository and load the unpacked extension.

 ## Security overview